dfient/coinbase-bot/README.md

 Currently available features:

-1. Automate trading, e.g. buy every morning at 7 and sell at set target %
+1. Automate trading, e.g. buy every morning at 7 for dollar cost averaging in or out of a crypto product
 1. Place OCO (one cancels other) orders: Cancels stoploss and replaces with buy at target price.
 Coinbase Pro does not support OCO orders, this functionality makes it easier to successfully execute intraday or swing trade strategies.
 1. Monitor multiple products' price and trend and get buy signals via SMS to your phone
-1. Download price (ticker) history to PostgreSQL for local analysis
+1. Download price (ticker) history to PostgreSQL for local analysis e.g. in Excel, Tableau or PowerBI
 1. Framework for auto-trading, e.g. using exponential moving averages or other signals

 To learn all the options, run `./trade.js --help`.